Saibot393/LocknKey/README.md

 - Password: to set one or more passwords seperated with ";" to unlock (or lock) this door
 - Jammed: to set this lock as jammed preventing it from being picked
 - Lock DC: the difficulty class of a lock, used for lockpicking
+- Special lockpick: to set a special lockpick required to pick this lock
 - Lock break DC: the difficulty class to break a lock
 - Required Lockpicking successes: to set how many successes are necessary to pick this lock (crits count as 2)
 - Custom Popups: to set custom Popup messages for certain player actions